jun-xiao-mainlinestem/2026base/readme.md

 This library is designed specifically for **middle school robotics teams** who are getting started with VEX V5 c++ programming and do not have odometry (tracking wheel) setups.
 Unlike advanced high school teams who use sophisticated libraries like [JAR-Template](https://github.com/JacksonAreaRobotics/JAR-Template) and [LemLib](https://github.com/LemLib/LemLib) that provide advanced features such as path following, pure pursuit, and complex autonomous routines, this template focuses on simplicity and ease of use.

 It provides essential driving controls, basic autonomous code structure, and straightforward configuration that allows teams to quickly get their robot operational without the complexity of advanced positioning systems.
-The built-in test mode enables rapid auton development and iteration, allowing teams to test and refine their routines during driver control without having to rebuild the program.
-Finally, the template includes sample code for 2025-26 Push Back game, demonstrating practical applications of the library's features.
+The built-in test mode enables rapid auton development and iteration, allowing teams to test all of their auton routines during driver control without having to re-download the program or use the field switch.
+The template includes sample code for 2025-26 Push Back game, demonstrating practical applications of the library's features.
+Finally, the companion web applications for robot remote control via typed or voice commands add a new, fun and interactive dimension to controlling a VEX robot.

 ## Installation
 *   **Prerequisites:** Before you begin, make sure: